doc4d/docs/docs/ViewPro/commands/vp-import-document.md

 - Importing files in .xslx, .csv, and .sjs formats is **asynchronous**.
 With these formats, you must use the `formula` attribute if you want to start an action at the end of the document processing.
 - When importing a Microsoft Excel-formatted file into a 4D View Pro document, some settings may be lost.
 You can verify your settings with [this list from SpreadJS](https://developer.mescius.com/spreadjs/docs/excelimpexp/excelexport).
 - For more information on the CSV format and delimiter-separated values in general, see [this article on Wikipedia](https://en.wikipedia.org/wiki/Delimiter-separated_values)
+- Using *excelOptions* object is recommended when importing ".xlsx" format.
+Make sure to not mix this object with legacy first level property *password* to avoid potiental issues.

 :::